crocodilefigcucumber/befy41ffiv0ehlun/README.md

 ```

 ### Maximum Number of Interventions
+To iterate over the maximum number of interventions, `sbatch` jobscripts are also provided:
 ```bash
   sbatch jobscript_maxinter         # Train realignment networks on CUB dataset with maximum number of interventions iteration sbatch jobscript_test_maxinter    # Test the aforementioned networks